Nivet2006/Student-Management-System/README.md

 # Student Management System
-This mini-project titled "Student Management System" was developed as part of the coursework for Mini Project Submission at GCEM.
+This mini-project titled "Student Management System" was developed as part of the coursework for Mini Project Submission for TEAM NO: 21 at GCEM.
 It aims to streamline student data management using Python's tkinter library.

 ## PROBLEM STATEMENT: